zhiweil/blog-aws/pages/python/python-collections.md

     "isOld": True
 }

-# to reference a dictionary entry
+-- to reference a dictionary entry people["name"]
-people["name"]

-# python returns "None" if key does not exist
+-- python returns "None" if key does not exist people["no-such-key"] python
-people["no-such-key"]

-# use the get() method of dictionary, you can specify the default value if key does not exit
+-- use the get() method of dictionary, you can specify the default value if key does not exit people.get("no-such-key", "default-value")
-people.get("no-such-key", "default-value")

-# use assignment operator to change value or put a new key-value pair into dictionary
-people["new-key"] = "new-key's value"
+-- use assignment operator to change value or put a new key-value pair into dictionary people["new-key"] = "new-key's value"
 ```